hat-open/hat-event/docs/event.rst

 Syncer Server module is responsible for providing implementation of server side of `Syncer communication`_.
 It is in charge of synchronizing arbitrary number of clients connected to it, with all the events from its Event Server they are subscribed to.

 Server is instanced by `create_syncer_server` which receives a Backend instance.
 It registers corresponding callback with `register_events_cb` method, in order to notify the Server with all the events being registered to Backend.
-Server also retrieves events from Backend, needed for a client synchronization, by its `query_from_event_id` method,
+Server also retrieves events from Backend, needed for a client synchronization, by its `query_from_event_id` method.

-Syncer server is responsible for registering events in regard to connection status of the specific Syncer client.
+Syncer server is responsible for registering events in regard to connection status of the specific Syncer Client.
 Events are defined as:

     * 'event', 'syncer', '<client_name>'